Probing Defects with Quantum Simulator Snapshots: Extra data

 \section{Extra data}

 In the main text we have discussed that, the operator $\hO$ in Eq.~\ref{Marginaldefect1} drives the system into a line of defect fixed points parameterized by $\delta$.
 Here we present more data with different choices of $\delta$ (Fig.~\ref{fig:fp_line_app}).
 For all $\delta$ the data $M^2 L^{2 D_{d}(\delta)} $ collapse with certain scaling dimension $D_{d}(\delta)$.
 And $D_{d}(\delta)$ increases monotonically with $\delta$, which is consistent with the physical picture that increasing $\delta$ weakens the antiferromagnetic Ising order.
 The key is that, for any strength of $\delta$, there is a different scaling dimension $D_{d}(\delta)$, featuring the line of defect fixed points.

-Theory predicts the value of $D_{d}(\delta)$ in Eq.~\ref{MarginalDim}, for the quantum Ising chain.
-Here though our lattice model is not exactly the same as the transverse field quantum Ising chain, the extracted scaling dimension still agrees with the theory prediction reasonably well.
+Theory predicts the value of $D_{d}(\delta)$ in Eq.~\ref{fp_formula} with $C=1$ for the quantum Ising chain.
+The extracted scaling dimensions from our numerics on the Rydberg array agrees well with the theory prediction with $C=0.95$.
+This suggests that the overlap of $Z_j Z_{j+1}$ with the $\epsilon$ field is quite similar in the two lattice models.

 We also present more data for the Rydberg atom chain with periodic boundary, which is a geometry used in Ref.~\onlinecite{normanising} for the observation of Ising criticality.
 Based on the data the critical point for the system is determined at $\Delta_c \approx 1.015$.